-If the policy is Then
+lf the melling in These If the policy is Then

-The treatment depends on whether the customer can access the CSV: • If the customer can access the CSV of the policy, it is treated as life insurance according to the policy in this section. • If the customer does not have access to the CSV, it is treated as a burial fund under MA705D.
-Term life insurance usually does not generate a cash surrender value.
+Burial Insurance The treatment depends on whether the customer can access the CSV: If the customer can access the CSV of the policy, it is treated as life insurance according to the policy in this section.
+If the customer does not have access to the CSV, it is treated as a burial fund under MA705D.
+Term Life Insurance Term life insurance usually does not generate a cash surrender value.
 The face value of the term insurance policy is not included in the resource determination.
 The equity value is only determined when it is known that the policy has a potential CSV (such as group policies contracted through Navistar International).
-Accidental death policies do not have a CSV.
+Accidental Death Insurance Accidental death policies do not have a CSV.
 Only the type of policy must be verified.
-If the policy's owner has no access to the policy's CSV and cannot cancel the policy, the policy is treated as an irrevocable burial fund (see MA705D).
-The policy is treated as a revocable burial fund (see MA705D).
-If the customer or spouse owns stock in an insurance company due to the demutualization of the insurance company, it is treated as stocks (see MA705X).
+Assigned to fund a burial contract If the policy's owner has no access to the policy's CSV and cannot cancel the policy, the policy is treated as an irrevocable burial fund (see MA705D).
+Declaratively designated as a burial fund The policy is treated as a revocable burial fund (see MA705D).
+Demutualized life insurance If the customer or spouse owns stock in an insurance company due to the demutualization of the insurance company, it is treated as stocks (see MA705X).
 If the customer or spouse received a cash payment due to the demutualization of the insurance company, any remaining cash is a countable resource.

 Term Definition Accidental Death Policy Accidental death policies pay only upon the death of the insured caused by sudden, unexpected or unintended external causes.
 Beneficiary The person named in the contract to receive the proceeds of the policy upon the death of the insured person.
-Burial Insurance An insurance policy with terms that prevent it from being used for anything other than payment of the insured's burial expense is burial insurance and not life insurance.
+An insurance policy with terms that prevent it from being used for anything other than payment of the insured's burial expense is burial insurance and not life insurance.